HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 Myth #3: Directory listings don’t influence purchasing decisionsReality: Consumer behaviour research from WordStream indicates that 76% of consumers who search for a local business on their smartphone visit that business within 24 hours, and 28% of these searches result in a purchase.
 Directories often appear prominently in these local searches.

-Directories serve as decision-making tools for consumers who are actively looking for products or services.
-When potential customers find your business through a reputable directory like Jasmine Directory, they’re already in a high-intent mindset, making them more likely to convert.
+Directories help people decide when they’re already looking for a product or service.
+When a potential customer finds your business through a reputable directory like Jasmine Directory, they’re already in a high-intent mindset, which makes them more likely to convert.

-Myth #4: You only need to be listed on Google My BusinessReality: While Google My Business is essential, relying solely on it is a risky strategy.
-SEMrush data shows that search engines cross-reference business information across multiple directories to determine credibility and relevance.
+Myth #4: You only need to be listed on Google My BusinessReality: Google My Business is essential, but relying on it alone is risky.
+SEMrush data shows that search engines cross-reference business information across multiple directories to judge credibility and relevance.
 A diverse directory profile strengthens your overall online presence.

 Google’s algorithm looks for consistent business information across the web.
-When your business details appear consistently across multiple reputable sources, it reinforces your legitimacy in Google’s eyes.
-This multi-platform approach also provides insurance against potential issues with any single platform.
+When your details match across several reputable sources, it reinforces your legitimacy in Google’s eyes.
+This multi-platform approach also protects you against problems with any single platform.

-Myth #5: Paid directory listings are never worth the investmentReality: According to Ahrefs’ SEO statistics, quality backlinks remain one of the top ranking factors.
-Premium directories that charge for listings typically offer better moderation, higher domain authority, and more valuable backlinks than free alternatives.
+Myth #5: Paid directory listings are never worth the investmentReality: According to Ahrefs’ SEO statistics, quality backlinks are still one of the top ranking factors.
+Premium directories that charge for listings usually offer better moderation, higher domain authority, and more valuable backlinks than free alternatives.

-Premium directories like Jasmine Business Directory invest in quality content, regular maintenance, and spam prevention—all of which contribute to their authority and the value they pass to listed businesses.
-The investment in a quality paid listing often delivers better ROI than many other digital marketing channels.
+Premium directories like Jasmine Business Directory invest in quality content, regular maintenance, and spam prevention, and all of that adds to their authority and the value they pass to listed businesses.
+A quality paid listing often delivers better ROI than many other digital marketing channels.

 What if… your competitors are listed in premium directories while you’re only focusing on free options?
 They’re likely gaining authority, visibility, and trust signals that you’re missing out on.

 A family-owned plumbing business in Manchester was struggling to compete with larger companies despite excellent service.
-After comprehensive directory listings, including Jasmine Business Directory and other quality directories, they saw a 43% increase in organic search visibility within three months.
+After building thorough directory listings, including Jasmine Business Directory and other quality directories, they saw a 43% increase in organic search visibility within three months.

-The key to their success was consistency across all listings and focusing on directories with high domain authority.
+The reason it worked was consistency across every listing and a focus on directories with high domain authority.
 Their owner reported: “We’ve gone from struggling to get found online to having to hire two new plumbers to handle the increased business.”

-This success story highlights the compounding effect of quality directory listings.
-When consistent NAP information appears across multiple authoritative sources, the SEO benefits multiply, creating a virtuous cycle of improved visibility.
+This story shows the compounding effect of quality directory listings.
+When consistent NAP information appears across several authoritative sources, the SEO benefits multiply, feeding a cycle of better visibility.

 • 67% increase in local organic traffic